coralogix/terraform-provider-coralogix/docs/resources/alert.md

 * `sample_threshold_percentage` - (Required) The metric value must cross the threshold within this percentage of the timeframe (sum and count arithmetic operators do not use this parameter since they aggregate over the entire requested timeframe), `increments of 10`, `0 <= value <= 90`.
 * `non_null_percentage` - (Required) The minimum percentage of the timeframe that should have values for this alert to trigger, `increments of 10`, `0 <= value <= 100`.
 * `swap_null_values` - (Optional) If set to `true`, missing data will be considered as 0, otherwise, it will not be considered at all.
-* `promql_text` - (Optional) use PromQL instead of Lucene in the query. when used the fields [metric.field, metric.source, metric.arithmetic_operator, metric.arithmetic_operator_modifier, filter.text, condition.group_by] must not be set.
+* `promql_text` - (Optional) use PromQL instead of Lucene in the query. when used the fields [metric.field, metric.source, metric.arithmetic_operator, metric.arithmetic_operator_modifier, filter.text, condition.group_by, condition.group_by_array] must not be set.

 ** when defining a metric alert, [filter.applications, filter.subsystems, filter.severities] should not be defined